cash-rats/peasydeal-web/docs/remix-image-ssr-fix-plan.md

 **Conclusion:** The `remix-image` package has fundamental ESM/CommonJS incompatibility with Vite SSR that **cannot be fixed through configuration**.
 Migration to an alternative solution is required.

-**New Strategy:** Build custom OptimizedImage component while preserving existing 415 lines of Sharp/R2 infrastructure.
+**New Strategy (superseded):** Build custom OptimizedImage component while preserving existing 415 lines of Sharp/R2 infrastructure.

+**Final Strategy (implemented):** Replace the unmaintained `remix-image` dependency with a minimal, workspace-local `react-router-image` package designed for React Router 7 and Node 22, while keeping the existing Sharp/R2/CDN loader flow intact.

 ---